lauraweindorf/star-registry-notary-service/README.md

 ### POST http://localhost:8000/message-signature/validate

-Validate request using message signature
+Request to validate the wallet address with a message signature

 Request JSON: